huguanjing/ghulab/research.md

 title:
 subtitle:
 bigimg:
-  - "/img/big-imgs/cabopulmo.jpg" : "Cabo Pulmo, Mexico (2017)"
+  - "/img/big-imgs/D3d.png" : "_Gossypium davidsonii_ collected from Cabo Pulmo, Mexico (2017)"
-  - "/img/big-imgs/loscarbos.jpg" : "San José del Cabo, Mexico (2017)"
 ---

-## Research
+# Research
-#### CLICK ON THE IMAGES BELOW TO LEARN MORE ABOUT MY RESEARCH PROJECTS.
+CLICK ON THE IMAGES BELOW TO LEARN MORE ABOUT MY RESEARCH PROJECTS.
 ----